openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 }
 ```

+Another example for using SAO together with TC is shown below.

+## Syntax and Processing

 To use Advanced Syntax for Claims, the RP adds a new subelement `_asc` to the
 root level of the `claims` JSON structure in the authentication request.
 Within
 `_asc`, the RP adds a new subelement `sao` that contains the SAO rules.
 The SAO
-rules are grouped by response type, i.e., `id_token` and `userinfo`.
+rules are grouped by delivery type, i.e., `id_token` and `userinfo`.

-Within each response type, there is an array of SAO rules, each being an object
+Within each delivery type, there is an array of SAO rules, each being an object
 with the following fields:

  * `loc`: REQUIRED.
 A string containing a JSON Pointer [@!RFC6901] to the
    respective element in the ID Token or Userinfo response structure where the
    rule is to be applied.
  * `match`: OPTIONAL string.
 If provided, MUST be one of `oidc`, `schema`, or
    `exists`.
 If omitted, defaults to `exists`.
+Support for `schema` is OPTIONAL
+   for OPs and can be discovered using metadata, as described in
+   (#sao-metadata).
  * `schema`: REQUIRED if `match` is `schema`, MUST NOT be present otherwise.
 A
    JSON schema object as defined in [@!JSON-SCHEMA] that the respective element
    in the ID Token or Userinfo response structure must validate against.